To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Petmate Two Door Top Load Kennel Pricing:

-There are a several pluses for soft-sided crates: they’re lightweight, great for travel, and store easily.
-However they’re really only an option for smaller dogs.
-They’re also more difficult to clean, can be easy for curious pups to escape from, or destructive pups to chew through.
+However, this is really only an option for smaller dogs.
+They’re also more difficult to clean, can be easy for curious pups to escape from, or destructive animals to chew through.

 Best Soft-Side Dog Crate: Petnation Port-A-Crate